-- 4. Select ADVANCED > Administration > Diagnostics. - 5.
-In the Utility list, select Traceroute.
+- 4. Select ADVANCED > Administration > Diagnostics. - In the Utility list, select Traceroute.

-- 6. Specify the following parameters for the traceroute utility: - Target.
+- 6. Specify the following parameters: - Target.
 The IP address or host name of the computer you are tracing. - Max Hops.
 The maximum number of hops to allow when tracing the route. - Data Size.
 The input the size (in bytes) of the packet. - Base Port.
 The port number to send the packet to. - Resolve Host.
 Select On to resolve the host name to the IP address. - 7.
 Click the Start Test button.